pawel-gawel/swagger-mocks/README.md

 swagger-mocks path/to/api.yaml path/to/mocks/
 ```

+## Mocking

-Server will pick up files from directory and pipe them to output, whenever mocks for specified path exist.
+Server will pick up files from mocks directory and pipe them to output, whenever mocks for specified path exist.
+It will map them to uris resembling directory structure relative to mocked path.

+> Example:
+>
+> File `mocksPath/users/john.json` will be mapped to `/users/john` uri.
+> Also, if there is a proper `/users/` path definition, it will return all the data mapped to `/users/` collection.

 If there is no data, but there is a path defined in swagger definitions, server will respond with 404.